mudiagaobriki/igrf-fast-api/README.md

 ### Custom Files for pyIGRF

 The application uses the pyIGRF package to calculate IGRF variations.
-If you have custom versions of the following files, you can include them in your repository and they will be automatically copied to the pyIGRF site-packages folder during deployment:
+The repository includes custom versions of the following files that are automatically copied to the pyIGRF site-packages folder during deployment:

-- `custom_loadCoeffs.py`: A custom version of the loadCoeffs.py file from the pyIGRF package
+- `custom_loadCoeffs.py`: A custom version of the loadCoeffs.py file from the pyIGRF package with improved error handling
 - `custom_igrf14coeffs.txt`: A custom version of the igrf14coeffs.txt file from the pyIGRF package

-To use custom files:
+These custom files are essential for the application to work correctly on Render.
+The `custom_loadCoeffs.py` file includes improved error handling and fallback mechanisms to prevent the application from crashing if the coefficient file can't be found.
+The `custom_igrf14coeffs.txt` file contains the IGRF coefficients needed for the calculations.

+The predeploy script (`predeploy.sh`) automatically detects these files and copies them to the appropriate locations in the pyIGRF site-packages folder during deployment.
+The script includes multiple methods to find the pyIGRF directory and creates the necessary directories and files even if the import fails.

+If you need to modify these files:

-1. Place your custom files in the root directory of your repository with the names `custom_loadCoeffs.py` and/or `custom_igrf14coeffs.txt`
+1. Make your changes to the custom files in the root directory of the repository
-2. The predeploy script will automatically detect these files and copy them to the appropriate locations in the pyIGRF site-packages folder during deployment
+2. The predeploy script will automatically copy the updated files to the appropriate locations during deployment

 ### Deployment Steps